wharfkit/website/src/lib/docs/AccountKit/BuyRamMethod.md

 ## Arguments

-- `amount`: The amount of tokens to be used for purchasing RAM, it can be a string or an [Asset](/docs/antelope/asset) instance.
+- `amount`: The amount of tokens to be used for purchasing RAM -- it can be a string or an [Asset](/docs/antelope/asset) instance.

 ## Options

 The `buyRam` method accepts an optional object with the following property:

-- `receiver`: Specifies the account name of the Antelope account that should receive the RAM.
+- `receiver`: Specifies the name of the Antelope account that should receive the RAM.
 Defaults to the payer.

 ## Return Value